 These data will be used in the project to produce data summaries.
-Access to these data will be granted to end users in accordance with the EUFGIS' Data Sharing Agreement.

-Data summaries are synthetic values, that are produced by the application of a mathematical function to data from multiple samples (e. g. means, variances of curated data, indices of genetic diversity, amongst others).
+Data summaries are synthetic values, which are produced by the application of a mathematical function to data from multiple samples (e. g. means, variances of curated data, indices of genetic diversity, amongst others).
 Data summaries can describe GCUs using indices developed in the project.
 It will be possible to use these data summaries to analyse patterns or identify correlations.
 These data will be stored in EUFGIS.

-Examples of exploration data:
+Examples of data summaries:

-- Allele frequencies for DNA variants; gene diversity - Mean and variance of xylem sensitivity to embolism - Yearly averaged values of NDVI, temperature and land cover obtained from GCUs using remote-sensing, such as in MODIS, LANDSAT or SENTINEL2. - Predicted ecophysiology parameters from NIRS - Microdensity data from X-ray analysis
+- Allele frequencies for DNA variants; gene diversity - Mean and variance of xylem sensitivity to embolism - Yearly averaged values of NDVI, temperature and land cover obtained from GCUs using remote-sensing, such as in MODIS, LANDSAT or SENTINEL2. - Ecophysiological parameters predicted from NIRS - Microdensity data from X-ray analysis

 These data will be used in the project to produce outputs and will be available via the EUFGIS web interface.
-Access to these data will be unrestricted.
+The data summaries will become publicly available in EUFGIS, after the publication of data or end of embargo period, whichever first.
+Remote sensing data are not a result of FORGENIUS research activities and will be publicly available immediately.